autodesk-platform-services/aps-revit-rcw-migrate-automation/README.md

 ## Limitation
 - For Demo purpose, we only support **5** files to be migrated as maximum
 - Only supports migrating to Revit 2025 or 2026
-- Only supports Revit Cloud Worksharing (RCW) models (C4RModel type) - standard Revit files (RVT, RFA, RTE) are not supported
+- Only supports Revit Cloud Worksharing (RCW) models (C4RModel type)
-- Override functionality is not fully implemented yet
 - Only supports migration between BIM 360/ACC projects
 - Migrating linked Revit models is not supported
 - Client JavaScript requires modern browser